WELCOME TO THE JOHNSON CLOUD LAB

 Studying the atmospheres of Earth, Mars, and beyond one experiment at a time

 EARTH BASED CLOUD MICROPHYSICS

-We use laboratory based instrumentation to learn about the small scale processes at work in cloud formation.
+We use laboratory based instrumentation and observations to learn about the small scale processes at work in cloud formation and the properties of the resulting cloud particles.
 Our findings are used to address fundamental questions such as: What aerosols act as cloud condensation nuclei and ice nuclei?
 What are the ice multiplication processes at work in our atmosphere?
 How do cloud particles interact with radiation from the sun?

 Although not as pronounced as on Earth, clouds are a common feature of the Martian atmosphere.
 In fact, the temperature and pressure are such that Mars is host to both water ice and carbon dioxide ice clouds.
-Despite the family of rovers and orbiters that have visited the red planet many questions remain about the formation pathways and conditions, climatological impacts, and interactions between clouds present in the Martian Atmosphere.
+Despite the family of rovers and orbiters that have visited the red planet many questions remain about the formation pathways and conditions, climatological impacts, and interactions between types in both the past and present Martian Atmosphere.